- Dr Carl Grodach

 PhD in Urban Planning (University of California Los Angeles)

-community development, cultural industries, cultural planning, economic development, gentrification, neighbourhoods, urban development, urban geography, urban planning, urban revitalization
+community development, creative economy, cultural industries, cultural planning, economic development, gentrification, neighbourhoods, urban development, urban planning, urban revitalization

 Carl Grodach is an interdisciplinary community and economic development scholar focussed on arts and culture.
 He concentrates on two related streams of research: 1) the community-level impacts of the arts and cultural industries and 2) the impact of urban cultural policy and planning on urban development outcomes.
 Through these two research streams he tests key theories and challenges accepted notions of how the creative economy affects places and people in positive and negative ways.
 This research is crucial as cities around the globe have come to promote the arts, culture, and creative industries as key instruments of urban development policy.